CatalogueOfLife/portal/articles/data/search.md

 imageCaption: _Aphomia sociella_, Linnaeus, 1758 - [Photo CC By Donald Hobern](https://www.flickr.com/photos/dhobern/18189103153)
 ---

-# Search the Catalogue of Life Checklist
+# Search the Catalogue of Life
-Use this search form to find any name in the current <a href="/data/metadata">version {{site.metadata.current.version}}</a> of the COL Checklist.
+Use this search form to find any name in the current <a href="/data/metadata">version {{site.metadata.current.version}}</a> of the Catalogue of Life.

 <div class="row" style="background: white; margin-top: 0px; margin-bottom: 0px">